chocolateboy/pmsencoder/README.markdown

 # Prerequisites

-ps3mencoder should work on all platforms supported by PS3 Media Server apart from Windows 98, which isn't supported.
+ps3mencoder should work on all platforms supported by PS3 Media Server apart from Windows 98 and earlier, which aren't supported.

 These instructions assume you have the latest version of [PS3 Media Server](http://ps3mediaserver.org/forum/viewtopic.php?f=2&t=3217) (PMS) and the latest version of [Java](http://www.java.com/en/download/index.jsp).